chinmaysagade/reWizeNotes/blender.md

 #### Blender Baiscs Transform:
 Default dimensions of a cube is 2m X 2m X 2m.
 Each square is 1m^2.
+Numpad 3 brings right orthographic view and 1 bring front orthographic.
+Moving objects in this mode helps with alignment.
 Mesh is any solid object in blender.
 Shift+A brings up the add menu.
 Basic transforms: Location, Rotation and Scaling.